 Because it is such a long thru-hike and since it will take you several months to hike it all and you will go through different weather conditions because of both the passage of time and the different climates of the different states, it is very important that you plan your thru-hike making sure that you won’t go through any extreme - and wrong - weather condition.

-Timing and a good study of your itinerary is very important at this point.
+Timing and a good study of your itinerary are very important at this point.
 According to this, you can decide which way to go: from North to South or vice versa.
-Generally, the majority of Appalachian thru-hikers start from south, from Springer Mountain in Georgia, and this is because the toughest part of the Appalachian Trail is actually the northernmost section.
+Generally, the majority of Appalachian thru-hikers start from the south, from Springer Mountain in Georgia, and this is because the toughest part of the Appalachian Trail is actually the northernmost section.

 Many may think that exactly for this reason you should hike the other way round, however it’s better to get there ready, trained and experienced, exactly because it will ask for your wisdom and skills.